Updated: February 2020

 There is an important distinction between reports and dashboards.
 You create reports within Power BI Desktop by adding visualisations to the report page.
 Reports can have many pages, and we have the option to drill down from a high-level summary page to another page containing more detail.

 You can then publish the Power BI Desktop content to the powerbi.com cloud service (subsequently referred to as the service) and create dashboards.
 These are overarching visualisations of a business overview, created by pinning visualisations from one or many reports.

-You publish dashboards inside and outside your organisation by hitting the share button when viewing the dashboard.
+You publish dashboards and reports inside and outside your organisation by hitting the share button when viewing.
 Recipients of the share require a Pro licence (you pay per user per Month), or you deploy the content to premium capacity (more on this below).
 You can configure the ability for internal recipients to re-share during the sharing process.
 Re-sharing can also be turned off completely in the Power BI admin portal.

 2 Power BI Premium